 Ask Them What They Want

-Another part of delivering content that’s going to be consumed by your fans is looking at the logistics of when and how you distribute content.
+Another aspect of delivering content your fans will consume is examining the logistics of when and how you will distribute and promote content.

-Pay attention to what times you seem to get the best responses.
-This could vary for many different industries, but if you can determine when your buyers are most likely to click your social media posts or open your emails, you can use this to optimize your content calendar.
+Pay attention to what times you get the best responses.
+Though ideal posting times often vary across industries, you can determine when your buyers will likely click your social media posts or open your emails and use the information to determine your content distribution schedule.

-In addition to looking at your own data, you can check on some aggregated data on the best times to use social media.
-It only makes sense to use this to your advantage.
-If your fans aren’t early birds, then hold off on that first post until they’ve had a few cups of coffee.
+In addition to looking at your own data, you can assess aggregated data on the best times to post on social media.
+Understanding the data gives you an advantage.
+If your fans aren’t early birds, hold off on that first post until they’ve had a few cups of coffee.

-In addition to time, how you distribute content is just as meaningful.
-Maybe you’re killing it on LinkedIn but falling flat on Instagram.
-That’s probably because your audience isn’t looking for answers there.
-Focus on platforms that are showing signals of your desired behavior and put your energy into those.
+Your content distribution channels are just as meaningful as ideal posting times.
+Maybe you’re killing it on LinkedIn, but falling flat on Instagram, indicating your audience isn’t looking for answers there.
+Focus on platforms that show signs of desired behaviors and put your energy into those.

-If you run into roadblocks or need some guidance regarding content calendar best practices, we’d certainly love to help.
-And before your brain explodes and you start throwing keyboards at your boss, why not schedule a demo today!
+If you run into roadblocks or need further guidance on how to create a content calendar, we’d love to help.
+Before your brain explodes and you toss your keyboard out the window, why not schedule a demo today?